Wissam al-Hassan

 Wissam Adnan al-Hassan (وسام عدنان الحسن; 11 April 1965 – 19 October 2012) was a brigadier general at the Lebanese Internal Security Forces (ISF) and the head of its intelligence-oriented Information Branch.
 Seen as a leading Sunni figure in Lebanon, he was also a key player in the opposition March 14 alliance without having a political position.

 Early life

 Al-Hassan was born into a Sunni family in the northern Lebanese city of Btouratige, Koura District, Lebanon, on 11 April 1965.
 However, the UN report cites his birthplace as Tripoli.

-From 1992 to 1995 al-Hassan was official guard of the late Lebanese Prime Minister Rafik Hariri.
+From 1992 to 1995 al-Hassan was an official guard of the late Lebanese Prime Minister Rafik Hariri.
 During this period, he was an internal security officer under Ali Al Hajj.
-In 1995, he was appointed Hariri's chief of protocol and served in this post until 1998.
+In 1995, he was appointed as Hariri's chief of protocol and served in his post until 1998.
 Then he was named as the head of the Hariri office (1998 - 2000).
 He worked as Hariri's head guard detachment from June 2001 to Summer 2004, and also, promoted to the rank of lieutenant colonel in this period.
-Then he began to work for Saad Hariri as head of his office from 2004 to January 2006, and resigned from the ISF during this period.
+He began to work for Saad Hariri as head of his office from 2004 to January 2006, and resigned from the ISF during this period.